UpCloudLtd/uks-instructions/storage/cloning.md

 ```
 *PVC `mariadb-pvc-clone` uses `mariadb-pvc` as a data-source by cloning the underlying storage device.*

+Storage size can be also extended by increasing `storage` attribute.
+Storage size needs to be equal or bigger than source storage.

 Apply manifest
 ```shell
 $ kubectl apply -f clone.yaml